awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/move-from-v1.md

   In AWS IoT Greengrass V1, subscriptions specify where Lambda functions receive event messages to consume as function payloads\.
 Functions subscribe to local publish/subscribe messages and AWS IoT Core MQTT messages\.

   In AWS IoT Greengrass V2, components manage their own subscriptions to local publish/subscribe and AWS IoT Core MQTT messages\.
 In the component recipe, you define *authorization policies* to specify which topics the component can use to communicate\.
 In component code, you can use interprocess communication \(IPC\) for local publish/subscribe messaging and AWS IoT Core MQTT messaging\.
-For more information, see [Interprocess communication](interprocess-communication.md)\.
+For more information, see [Use the AWS IoT Device SDK for interprocess communication \(IPC\)Use interprocess communication \(IPC\)](interprocess-communication.md)\.
 + **Local resources**

   In AWS IoT Greengrass V1, Lambda functions run in containers that you configure to access volumes and devices on the core device's file system\.